PSRahul/facial-keypoint-cnn/README.txt

 Future Possible Work
-1.Augmented train dataset with manual labelling of keypoints\n 2.Using advanced layers such as skip and residual nets.
+1.Augmented train dataset with manual labelling of keypoints 2.Using advanced layers such as skip and residual nets.